redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 ``Summary``         A brief, one-line summary of the package.
 ``License``         The license of the software being packaged.
 For packages
-                    that are destined for community distributions such as `Fedora`_ this must be an Open Source License obiding by the specific distribution's Licensing Guidelines.
+                    that are destined for community distributions such as `Fedora`_ this must be an Open Source License abiding by the specific distribution's Licensing Guidelines.
 ``URL``             The full URL for more information about the program (most
                     often this is the upstream project website for the software